Be Prepared for Outages

 - Keep a stock of canned food in your cupboard along with a manual can opener.
 Consider buying a camp stove and fuel that you can use (outdoors only) if you can’t cook on your electric stove.

-- Tape MVEA’S phone number on your refrigerator so it will be handy if you must report an outage.
+- Tape MVEA’s phone number on your refrigerator so it will be handy if you must report an outage.
 Do not take it for granted that your neighbor has made the call.
-Your cordless phones will not work, so have a traditional or mobile phone that you can use.
+Cordless phones will not work, so have a traditional or mobile phone that you can use.

 - Dress in layers to stay warm during a winter outage.